arvigeus/AZ-204/Learning Path/App Service.md

 When you create a new deployment slot the new slot has no content, even if you clone the settings from a different slot.
 You can deploy to the slot from a different repository branch or a different repository.

+The slot's URL has the format `http://sitename-slotname.azurewebsites.net`.
+To keep the URL length within necessary domain name system limits, the site name is truncated at 40 characters.
+The combined site name and slot name must be fewer than 59 characters.

 ### Examine slot swapping

-When you swap two slots (for example, from a staging slot to the production slot), App Service completes the following process to ensure that the target slot doesn't experience downtime:
+When you swap two slots, App Service completes the following process to ensure that the target slot doesn't experience downtime:

 1. Apply the following settings from the target slot (for example, the production slot) to all instances of the source slot: